-Because NASDAQ OMX offers several solutions for house and client trading and clearing, a number of account types are available.
+Because Nasdaq offers several solutions for house and client trading and clearing, a number of account types are available.
 In the individual client account structure, thousands of clearing accounts can and do exist.
 Account information concerning registered transactions, margin requirements and other information including re-registration, cash settlement and delivery is generated and sent to the appropriate clearing member.
 The clearing member is obliged to forward relevant information to the clients.

 A house clearing account is an integrated trading and clearing account for the member’s trading and clearing on its own behalf.
-The member may also use the house clearing account for trading and clearing of transactions in respect of entities within the same group of companies as the member.
+The member may not use the house clearing account for trading and clearing of transactions in respect of entities within the same group of companies as the member.

 The omnibus account is an integrated trading and clearing account for the aggregated positions of several clients.
 Members can choose to set up several omnibus accounts for administrative purposes, with or without client segregation.

 The omnibus account is an integrated trading and clearing account for the aggregated positions of several clients.
-The clients do not have any agreement with NASDAQ OMX.
-Thus, NASDAQ OMX does not become the counterparty to each and every client with positions on the omnibus account but only to the clearing member that holds the omnibus account.
+The clients do not have any agreement with Nasdaq.
+Thus, Nasdaq does not become the counterparty to each and every client with positions on the omnibus account but only to the clearing member that holds the omnibus account.
 As a consequence, the clients have credit risk against the clearing member.
 No automatic position netting is done on this account.
 Thus any position netting must be done by the clearing member to maintain a correct picture of all client positions on the account.
 The margin is calculated from the total position on the account as a netted total portfolio (i.e., the correlation between all instruments and full netting is used).

-To reduce operational risk and ease the post-trade administration, NASDAQ OMX offers the possibility to connect subaccounts to an omnibus account as a service to its members.
+To reduce operational risk and ease the post-trade administration, Nasdaq offers the possibility to connect subaccounts to an omnibus account as a service to its members.
 A sub-account is an account opened by the clearing member for administrative purposes only.
 It is possible to trade directly on the sub-account and the position will remain on that account.
 On the sub-account, the member will benefit from having easily accessible historic trade information.
 Expiration and all types of post-trade flows are calculated on the sub-account for informational purposes only.

-Margins are calculated on sub-account level (for informational purposes) to the clearing member, but the total margin that the clearing member will have to pledge to NASDAQ OMX is calculated on the omnibus account level.
+Margins are calculated on sub-account level (for informational purposes) to the clearing member, but the total margin that the clearing member will have to pledge to Nasdaq is calculated on the omnibus account level.
 Sub-accounts can be set up with or without automatic position netting.
 A sub-account set up with automatic position netting is eligible for volume fee discounts and must be designated for one single client.
 This requires the clearing member to enter the “Designated Sub-accounts Discount Agreement”.

 An allocation account is a trading-only account that propagates the position to a specified clearing account with a clearing member.
 Several allocation accounts can be linked to one single clearing account.
 To open an allocation account and link it to a clearing account with another clearing member, the executing and clearing members must enter into an allocation agreement.
 Allocation accounts cannot be linked to individual client accounts that are set up with client agreements.